pabloazurduy/python-mip/README.md

 # Conflict Resolution Module
-An implementation of a `conflictFinder` module based on the publication of Olivier et al. [1] The main idea is to provide the python-mip library with a conflict dealing module
+An implementation of a `ConflictFinder` module based on the publication of Olivier et al. [1].
+Also implement a `ConflictResolver` module that search and relax infeasibilities based on a constraint hierarchy defined by the user

-## Instalation
+## Installation

 `pip install mip>=1.9.0`
-Currently this is a separated module from the library, so you just need to import the `conflict.py`to your code
+Currently this is a separated module from the library, so you just need to import the `conflict.py`to your directory

 ## Usage
 This module implements two classes `ConflictFinder` and the `ConflictResolver` class. the first one is an implementation of a few IIS finder algorithms and the second one is the implementation of a relaxation algorithm.